Louiseskinner01/project1-lskinner/README.md

 ## About
 FWL (Fitness with Louise) is a company offering free online fitness classes and nutritional advice through their website.
 Their target audience are those who want to improve their health and wellbeing and build their inner confidence.
 The FWL website offers a clean and simple astheitc, using the FWL company colours as a base for the deisgn theme.
 Visitors to the site can expect an great user experience as they can easily navigate their way through the website using internal and external links, buttons and social icons, enabling them to register their details for events, watch videos and read ingredients for healthy juices.

+### How to run the project
+To access free content hosted on the FWL website simply click the link below or alternatively you can copy and past https://louiseskinner01.github.io/project1-lskinner/ into your broswer.

 [View Live Site.](https://louiseskinner01.github.io/project1-lskinner/) Hosted on GitHub Pages.
 ## Key Features
-- Home page: Presents the user with motivational and encouraging content, as well as a list of up coming events that the user can register for.
+- **Home page:** Presents the user with motivational and encouraging content, it also presents a range of Bootstrap cards that host the FWL fitness events.
+Users can register for the event by clicking on the register button,linking them through to the contact form where they will enter their personal information.
-- Classes page: Presents the user with a carousel of fitness videos.
+- **Classes page:** Presents the user with a carousel of fitness videos.
 The user can also choose from a range a fitness programs and utilise the tips and techniques listed.
-- Contact page: Presents the user with a booking form that ensures the users input is validated before it can be submitted (ficticiusly), using the submit button.
+- **Contact page:** Presents the user with a booking form that ensures the users input is validated before it can be submitted (ficticiusly), using the submit button.
-- Nutrition page: Offers the user nutriional advice and a carousel of Juice ingredients.
+- **Nutrition page:** Offers the user nutriional advice and a carousel of Juice ingredients.
+- **404 Error page:** FWL have apersonalised 404 error page, this will be deployed if there is an error loading a page.
+The 404 error page has a button that the user can click to take them back to the home page.
 ## Table Of Contents

 1. [Design & Planning](#design)